betatim/chestrays/README.md

 ```

 To check if worked run `kaggle kernels list -m`.
 It should list some kernels
-and not print any warnings or errors.
+owned by XXX and not print any warnings or errors.

 ## Tools